mathewgomas-alfred/mathewgomas.io/reference_manual/split_layer.rst

 Put all new layers in a group layer
     Put all the result layers into a new group.
-Put every layer it its own, seperate group layer
+Put every layer it its own, separate group layer
     Put each layer into its own group.
 Alpha-lock every new layer
     Enable the alpha-lock for each layer so it is easier to color.